Roundups|February 28, 2026|Francis

 The bottom line

 You do not need to spend money to start losing weight with an app.
-Every option on this list offers a free tier that covers the basics.
+Every one of the seven apps above offers a free tier that covers the basics.
 The key is matching the app to how you actually want to interact with it.
-If you like manual data entry and spreadsheets, a traditional tracker like MyFitnessPal or FatSecret will feel natural.
-If you would rather just text about your meals and get advice back, give BodyBuddy a try.
+If you like manual data entry, a traditional tracker like MyFitnessPal or fatsecret will feel natural.
+If you have tried the free route already and it did not stick, the bonus pick (BodyBuddy) is worth a look, though note it is paid after the trial.

 Whatever you pick, start today.
 The perfect app is the one you will actually use tomorrow too.